-- a) They are informed by New Forest National Park Landscape Character Assessment, and are compatible with the distinct features and type of landscape in which the development is located; - b) The design, layout, massing and scale of proposals conserve and enhance existing landscape and seascape character, and do not detract from the natural beauty of the National Park; - c) The character of largely open and undeveloped landscapes between and within settlements will not be eroded or have their setting harmed; and - d) Landscape schemes reinforce local landscape or seascape character.
-Where planting is appropriate, it is consistent with local character and uses native species.

-5.31 Proposals which are considered to be significant in terms of scale and/or impact should provide a professional landscape and visual impact assessment (LVIA) as part of the application submission.
+- a) they are informed by New Forest National Park Landscape Character Assessment and are compatible with the distinct features and type of landscape in which the development is located; - the design, layout, massing and scale of proposals conserve and enhance existing landscape and seascape character and do not detract from the natural beauty of the National Park; - c) the character of largely open and undeveloped landscapes between and within settlements will not be eroded or have their setting harmed; and - d) landscape schemes reinforce local landscape or seascape character.
+Where planting is appropriate, it is consistent with local character and native species are used. - 5.31 Proposals which are considered to be significant in terms of scale and/or impact should provide a professional landscape and visual impact assessment (LVIA) as part of the application submission.